davidojedalopez/blog/posts/2020-03-20-enable-ignore-load-balancer-4xx-errors-health-rule-on-aws-elastic-beanstalk-using-ebextensions.md

 But, should they be nested under "Application" or should it be another high-level field?
 By this time I was already hungry, so I went to cook and eat 👨🏻‍🍳🍲

-# **Enlightenment**! 🔮
+## **Enlightenment**! 🔮

 **Taking a break helps**, you should consider it in your daily routine.
 Back to the topic...

 I realized that even though I can't find a way to configure this feature through code, I can do it directly in the console.
 This would only be temporary because the environments re-create themselves on each deploy- any new environment would have this feature disabled.

-And here is where I got an idea💡 What if I:
+And here is where I got an idea 💡 What if I:

 1. Enable the feature on the console.
 2. Save the environment configuration as an [EB Saved Configuration](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/environment-configuration-savedconfig.html).
 3. Retrieve it with the EB CLI to see how the field is called at an API level.

 That's exactly what I did.
 Once the configuration was saved, I retrieved it: